-Confirmation of repeated patterns of neurons indicates stereotypical organization throughout brain's cerebral cortexMay 11th, 2012 in Neuroscience /
+Confirmation of repeated patterns of neurons indicates stereotypical organization throughout brain's cerebral cortexMay 11, 2012 in Medicine & Health / Neuroscience

 Neurons are arranged in periodic patterns that repeat over large distances in two areas of the cerebral cortex, suggesting that the entire cerebral cortex has a stereotyped organization, reports a team of researchers led by Toshihiko Hosoya of the RIKEN Brain Science Institute.
 The entire cortex has a stereotypical layered structure with the same cell types arranged in the same way, but how neurons are organized in the other orientationparallel to the brains surfaceis poorly understood.